mesutcang/videoStreaming/README.md

 Streaming Video with RTSP and RTP
 Classes

-There are 4 classes in the assignment.
+There are 4 classes in src folder.

 Client
 This class implements the client and the user interface which you use to send RTSP commands and which is used to display the video.
 Below is what the interface looks like.
 You will need to implement the actions that are taken when the buttons are pressed.